mesutoezdil/mesutoezdil/README.md

           My Journey

 Even though I was in a pretty stable financial situation right after the pandemic, I decided to pursue a new adventure.
 My plan was actually to apply my previous knowledge of Information Security and Systems to its relationship with Cloud technology.
-Then I suddenly found myself writing in cloud.
+Then I suddenly found myself bein in cloud tech.

 </details>